Skip to content

 Alliance backs value-based care goals but says proposal lacks clarity, sustainability

 Representing the Home Care Alliance of Massachusetts, CEO Jake Krilovich and Director of Regulatory & Clinical Affairs Colleen Pierro testified on behalf of more than 200 providers across the Commonwealth.
+Their testimony reflected both support for the state’s broader direction toward value-based care and concern that key provisions require further definition before the model can succeed in practice.

 “Flat funding in this environment has real implications.
 It affects workforce, access, and the ability to meet growing demand.”